2019 Iran floods: International aid

 Pakistan's National Disaster Management Authority, on the order of country's Prime Minister Imran Khan, sent 32 tonnes of relief goods to Iran.
 The consignment comprising two shipments contained 500 tents, 3,300 blankets and emergency medical kits.
 The relief goods were transferred using two C-130 aircraft.
 Previously Pakistan's Foreign Office (FO) spokesperson, Dr. Muhammad Faisal, condoled with the families of the victims.
 The spokesperson further claimed that Pakistan is ready to provide humanitarian assistance to Iran in rescue effort.
 He claimed that people of Pakistan stand in solidarity with Iranian people in their difficult time.

 The European Union pledged to donate 1.2 million Euros to help with relief efforts.

 On 13 April, The aid convoy including more than 100 vehicles which was sent by Iraq's Harakat Hezbollah al-Nujaba, a major Shia resistance group arrived in Iran.
 The consignments have been donated to Iran's flood-stricken people living in Khuzestan and Lorestan provinces.

 On 13 April Ali Asghar Peyvandi, the head of Iranian Red Crescent Society, said that despite non-cash assistance such as blankets, tents, sanitary wares donated from Kuwait, Turkey, Azerbaijan, France, Germany, Armenia, Pakistan, foreign cash aid has not been deposited to the Iranian Red Crescent account, So far, we have not received even a dollar or one euro.
 He mentioned that the reason for this is closure of the SWIFT and Iranian Red Crescent account as a result of Sanctions.
 Also, it is not possible for the Iranians abroad and International Committee of the Red Cross to deposit cash aid to the Iranian Red Crescent account.

-In order to assist people who have been affected by the heavy flood in Iran, the WHO on the 10th of April 2019, has deployed important medical supplies in the country.
+In order to assist people who have been affected by the heavy flood in Iran, the WHO on 10 April 2019, has deployed important medical supplies in the country.